grokus/sorg/content/articles/redis-cluster.md

 node that receives an operation that it can't handle could ask the right node for the result and forward it back to the client, but sending `MOVED` instead is a deliberate design choice.
-It trades of some additional client implementation complexity for fast and deterministic performance.
+It trades off some additional client implementation complexity for fast and deterministic performance.
 As long as a client's mappings are fresh, operations are always executed in just one hop.
 Because